cjwit/arabmusic/README.md

 Development page is live at [https://whispering-sands-88923.herokuapp.com](https://whispering-sands-88923.herokuapp.com).

 Next Up
-* Member info page to display and edit user info
+* Split resources and notices pages
+* Google login
+    * Find or create based on email instead of service ID?
+Allows for multiple services
+* Validation issues
     * Submit button only validates after key entry
     * Return to form validation, optional items should not validate

 Eventually:
+* Member info page to display and edit user info
+* Directory displays information on each member
 * Only admins can delete resource collections (set as an array in a process.env variable?)
-* Find or create based on email instead of service ID?
-Allows for multiple services
-* Remove SAMR page
-* Split resources and notices pages
-* Directory displays information on each member
 * Blog on Medium
 * Terms of Use
     * Civility and IP disclaimer